Frequently Asked Questions

 How much walking will I be doing?

 Prepare to spend time on your feet walking, standing, or… dancing!
-Of course, there will also often be the opportunity to sit down, relax in the shade, and enjoy a cold beverage (mojito anyone?).
+Of course, there will also often be the opportunity to sit down, relax in the shade, and enjoy a cool Caribbean beverage.

 What will my meal-situation be like?